In recent years, Ally Bank has grown rapidly. Today, it’s quickly becoming the preferred online bank among millennials.

 Ally Bank CDs

 Ally bank promotes that, “Saving your money is great.
 Growing it is better.”
-While certificate of deposits certainly won’t compare to the returns of riskier investments, they are safe bets and offer better returns than leaving your cash parked in a typical savings account.
+While certificates of deposits certainly won’t compare to the returns of riskier investments, they are safe bets and offer better returns than leaving your cash parked in a typical savings account.

 Ally Bank has generous options in regard to term length: you can open a CD for as short as 3 months or for as long as 5 years.
 Like all CDs, the longer terms will earn you the highest APYs.